Revamped: Critical reception

+Revamped received generally positive reviews from critics.
 On the review aggregator site Metacritic, which assigns which assigns a normalized rating from publications, the album received a weighted average score of 74 out of 100 based on 6 reviews, indicating "generally favorable" reception.
 Stephen Daw from Billboard described Revamped as "the work of an artist taking the narrative back from her years of pop stardom".

 Lovato's vocal performance was highly praised by critics, with American Songwriters Alex Hopper calling them "strong as ever".
 Several reviewers described Revamped as a fun project, including Jeffrey Davies of PopMatters and Neil Z. Young of AllMusic.
-The former praised the sound as natural, while the latter lauded the diveristy of Lovato's music catalog.
+The former praised the sound as natural, while the latter lauded the diversity of Lovato's music catalog.
 It was named a nostalgic album by McClain Merrill and Clashs Ims Taylor; the former described it as an experiment.
 Additionally, a few critics thought that Revamped would be well received by fans.
 The remixes of "Skyscraper" and "Don't Forget" were highlighted as standouts.

-On the other hand, some reviewers believed that the album was under the expectations.
+On the other hand, some reviewers believed that the album did not meet initial expectations.
 Hopper opined that the songs do not contain drastic changes to the original versions.
 Vicky Greer from The Line of Best Fit agreed, while writing that the album was a disappointment and a "musical step backwards in [Lovato's] career", containing missed opportunities.
 She described it as "formulaic rock" and criticized its production, although lauded the participation of Slash and Strauss.
 McClain Merrill similarly admired the collaborations on the album.